Macintosh statistical software

 The capabilities are impressive, including graphing.
 It’s a fine way to avoid spending thousands of dollars on the big cheese.
 A great deal of work has gone into the analyses themselves, and the routines the program does run are well fleshed out.
 The user interface is awkward, but it’s fast; while on SPSS it takes a long time for windows to form and disappear.

-Version 2 is to boast ctables, layered frequencies (when using split file), new aggregation functions with optional break variables, more options for symmetric-measures crosstabs, and display macros and show environment support.
-In addition, when adding, matching, or updating files, string variables with the same name can have different widths.
-Two items have been removed, pspp-dump-sav and modify vars; and GIMP is no longer needed when building from Git (it’s been replaced by the smaller rsvg-convert from librsvg2).
-It built easily from source via Homebrew when we tried it in November 2023.
+Version 2 boasts ctables, layered frequencies via split file, new aggregation functions, more symmetric-measures crosstabs, display macros, and show environment support.
+When adding, matching, or updating files, string variables with the same name can have different widths. pspp-dump-sav and modify vars have been removed; and GIMP has been replaced by the smaller rsvg-convert from librsvg2.
+It builds easily from source via Homebrew (to upgrade Brew installations, try just brew upgrade from terminal; it should upgrade everything on your consent, including PSPP); it is also available as a MacPorts formula.

 Downsides.